2021-DL-Training-Program/Lab6-DQN-DDPG/README.md

 # Lab6-DQN-DDPG
 This repository is about the implementation of DQN and DDPG.
 ## Package you need
-Before coding, you may need to install some packages:
+Before coding, you may need to install some packages.
 ```
 pip3 install gym
 ```